-This report details the analysis of a randomly selected sample of stops and a randomly selected sample of frisks representing police encounters that took place between January 1 and June 30, 2022.
+This report details the analysis of a randomly selected sample of stops and a randomly selected sample of frisks representing police encounters that took place between July 1 and December 31, 2022.
 As a part of the Settlement Agreement, MPD is required to provide encounter data to CJI on a quarterly basis (SA IV.A.3), which include the electronic, digitized records for traffic stops, field interviews, no-action encounters, frisks, and searches.
 We base the findings in this report on the data MPD provides.

 The first section of this report provides an overview of the population of encounters from which the sample is drawn, the sampling procedure, and an overview of the sample characteristics.
-Subsequent sections detail the analysis of IOARS for stops and frisks, analysis of hit rates for contraband, including by race and ethnicity, and a comparison of findings from this reporting period to findings published in previous semiannual reports.5
+Subsequent sections detail the analysis of IOARS for stops and frisks, analysis of hit rates for contraband, including by race and ethnicity, and a comparison of findings from this reporting period to findings published in previous semiannual reports.

-5 Settlement Agreement reports published by CJI can be found on our website: https://www.cjinstitute.org/city-of-milwaukee-settlement-agreement/
+&lt;sup>5 Settlement Agreement reports published by CJI can be found on our website: https://city.milwaukee.gov/fpc/Reports/Crime-and-Justice-Institute-Reports.htm